Listening in European Portuguese (EU-PT): B1 Resources, Podcasts & Tips

 What I’ve found most helpful to push into B1 listening has been on YouTube, where people are developing listening exercises for this level.

-My favorite B1-friendly resources
+My favourite B1-friendly resources

 YouTube